Vápnfirðinga saga: Synopsis

 A Note from the Tucker Translation: "The Saga of the People of Vopnafjord is translated from Islendinga sogur.
 The text is very badly preserved; apart from one vellum leaf, only late paper manuscripts exist, all clearly derived from the same damaged manuscript and sharing the same lacunae, which correspond roughly to two pages of vellum.
 The resulting gap detracts considerably from the overall effect of the saga, its deft characterisations and dramatic chain of events."
+The one vellum leaf partially fills the lacunae in the paper manuscripts.